YonasGhe/webb23-js2-slutprojekt-yonas-ghebremedhin/README.md

 - **Feedback Messages:** Receive messages for successful purchases and other relevant updates.

 ## Acknowledgments
-.React - A JavaScript library for building user interfaces.
+React - A JavaScript library for building user interfaces.
-.Node.js - JavaScript runtime for server-side development.
+Node.js - JavaScript runtime for server-side development.
-.Express.js - Web application framework for Node.js.
+Express.js - Web application framework for Node.js.